mia-jinns/jinns/docs/maths/fokker_planck.md

 !!! info "Important"

-    There is no border condition on $\partial \Omega$ here, but an additional loss term: the p.d.f. condition which prevents the neural-network from learning the trivial solution $u_\nu = 0$.
-The $L^1$ loss is approximated via Monte-Carlo integration on $\Omega$.
+    There is no border condition on $\partial \Omega$ here, but an additional loss term: the network must learn a p.d.f. with normalization constant equals to 1 at any time $t$.
+This also prevents the neural-network from learning the trivial solution $u_\nu = 0$.
+The normalization constant at time $t$ is approximated via Monte-Carlo integration on $\Omega$.

 ## Examples